CalamooseLabs/cala-m-os/README.md

   <br />
 </h1>

-**Cala-M-OS** is multiple NixOS configurations for workstations, servers, and VMs.
+**Cala-M-OS** is multiple NixOS configurations for workstations, laptops, servers, and VMs.

 ---